The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 <span style="text-decoration:underline;">Potency:</span> The basic unit of how much damage a move will do.
 Comparing potencies between combos or rotations is useful only within the specific class.

 <span style="text-decoration:underline;">Global Cooldown:</span> (GCD) Can refer to two things.
 One is the skills themselves, also called Weaponskills.
-These are skills grouped together under a global cooldownand go on cooldown the same time they are pressed, and in almost all cases come off cooldown simultaneously.
+These are skills grouped together under a global cooldown and go on cooldown the same time they are pressed, and in almost all cases come off cooldown simultaneously.
 Always be using them when you can.
 Could also refer to *how long* your GCD is, or how long these skills are on cooldown when pressed.
 Examples: Hakaze is a GCD.
 My GCD is 2.13(seconds).

 <span style="text-decoration:underline;">Off-Global Cooldown:</span> (oGCD) are abilities that have their own cooldowns that act independently of other abilities with job-specific exceptions.
 The abilities have a variety of effects like buffs or damage and are meant to be cast in the downtime between two consecutive GCDs.